ansys/pyedb/doc/source/user_guide/design_navigation.rst

    * - ``edb.hfss`` and ``edb.siwave``
      - Access solver-specific workflows; some older excitation helpers remain here as deprecated APIs

-For symbol-level API details, see the gRPC API reference.
+For API all details, see the *API reference* section.
 This section keeps the architectural view intentionally compact.

 What ``Edb`` represents